2022 Most Popular Bachelor's Degree Colleges for Film, Video & Photographic Arts in the Plains States Region

 Best Quality In MO

 You'll be surrounded by many like-minded peers at Webster University if you wish to pursue a bachelor's degree in film, video and photographic arts.
-Located in the suburb of Saint Louis, Webster is a private not-for-profit university with a medium-sized student population.
+Located in the suburb of Saint Louis, Webster is a private not-for-profit university with a moderately-sized student population.
 This isn't the only ranking where the school placed.
 It's also #4 in quality for bachelor's degrees in film, video and photographic arts in Missouri.

 Students who graduate with their bachelor's from the film program report average early career income of $19,800.